florianhartig/LearningBayes/courses/15-Leipzig.md

-# Information for participants Bayes course Leipzig '15
+# Information for participants of the course "Introduction to Bayesian Statistics" Leipzig '15
 Florian Hartig
 3 Jun 2015